-Five easy ways to tag a call with data
+Six easy ways to tag a call with data

 newsletter:May for a May newsletter and another number tagged with

 Add tags via Retreaver.js/Dynamic Number Insertion

-In contrast to using static numbers, Retreaver.js allows calls to be tagged with data from URL parameters, form fields, and other information from the page itself like the detecting the visitor's browser and operating system or HTTP referrer.
+In contrast to using static numbers, Retreaver.js allows you to apply tags to numbers dynamically from your website.
+Retreaver.js allows calls to be tagged with data from URL parameters, form fields, or other information from the page itself such as the visitor's browser, operating system or HTTP referrer.

 Add filters to call endpoints to dynamically prompt the caller

 When attempting to route a call to a call endpoint that has a tag filter, we'll play the prompt associated with the tag key, as long as the call isn't already tagged with a value for that key.